apache/arrow/python/manylinux201x/README.md

 ls -l dist/
 ```

+You can do the same for `manylinux2014` by substituting `centos-python-manylinux2014`.
+Note that `manylinux2014` does not support Python 2.7.

 ### Re-building the build image

 In case you want to make changes to the base Docker image (for example because
 you want to update a dependency to a new version), you must re-build it.
-The Docker configuration is in `Dockerfile-x86_64_base`, and it calls into
+The Docker configuration is in `Dockerfile-x86_64_base_2010` and `Dockerfile-x86_64_base_2014`,
-scripts stored under the `scripts` directory.
+and it calls into scripts stored under the `scripts` directory.

 ```bash
 docker-compose build python-manylinux2010